OddCameras.com

 Seen from bottom.
 The tripod plate is shaped to slide as well into a special Cambo tripod ball head.

-Ground glass/spring back attached.
-Please note that this is not standard.
-It is difficult to find if it's absend on your camera, as it was on mine.
+is difficult to find if it's absend on your camera, as it was on mine.

 There is enough room to slide a Grafmatic under the glass.